-As mentioned before, for admission to 15% AIQ seats, aspirants must secure NEET 2020 AIQ cutoff as specified by NTA.
-It must be noted that the AIQ cutoff of NEET 2020 will be the same as the qualifying percentile.
+Aforementioned, the admission to 15% AIQ seats will be done through NEET 2021 cut off by NTA.
+It must be noted that the NEET AIQ cutoff will be same as the qualifying percentile and scores.

 NEET cut off scores for All India Quota seats has been mentioned in the table below, which is equivalent to the percentile.